What the 15 biggest US school districts are planning for reopening - KVIA

 Wake County, North Carolina

-Montgomery County, Maryland — Online only for the entire fall semester, until at least January 29, 2021.
+Montgomery County, Maryland — The district will be online only for the entire fall semester, until at least January 29, 2021.

 Correction: This article has been updated to reflect that the Los Angeles Unified School District plans to open with online schooling only.

-Note: This report is being updated as school districts’ plans change.